aliroemhildt/rock-paper-scissors/README.md

 # Rock-Paper-Scissors

-An app that allows users to play the game "rock, paper, scissors" against the computer.
+This application was built as a final solo project for Module 1 of Turing School of Software & Design's frontend program.
+This app that allows users to play the game "rock, paper, scissors" against the computer.

+The focus areas of this project were:

+- DRY JavaScript
+- Event Delegation
+- Relationship between the data model and the DOM

 ## Overview